 Change to the system eventually occurred with the Apprenticeship Act 1983.
 This Act provided for different types of apprenticeship contracts.
-It aimed at encouraging more young people into apprenticeships, the set-up of the new New Zealand Apprenticeship Committees and, as with earlier apprenticeship Acts, outlined procedures for setting apprentice employment conditions and wages in relation to those of gualified workers.
+It aimed at encouraging more young people into apprenticeships, primarily school leavers.
+The Act detailed the set-up of the new New Zealand Apprenticeship Committees and, as with earlier apprenticeship Acts, outlined procedures for setting apprentice employment conditions and wages in relation to those of qualified workers.
 Under the 1983 Act the individual committees were empowered and encouraged to recommend changes to apprentice training.
 The idea of pre-trade training or pre-apprenticeships funded by the government to prepare young people for work in industry was developed and implemented.